iTwin/imodel-transformer/sheet-transformation.md

         targetElementProps.userLabel = this._sheetName;
         targetElementProps.code = Sheet.createCode(this.targetDb, targetElementProps.model, this._sheetName);
       }
       targetElementProps.federationGuid = Guid.createValue(); // We want each element to have a new federation guid, so that they are not considered the same as the source elements.
+This allows us to use the same sheet in the source and create many copies of it in the target if we so choose.

       return targetElementProps;
     }